-ARK Naturals Chewable Brushless Toothpaste
+1. ARK Naturals Chewable Brushless Toothpaste

 Believe it or not, dogs need dental care as much as we do.
 If you want to keep your dog’s teeth and gums nice and healthy, you should use the best dog toothpaste.
 Dog toothpaste is similar to human toothpaste, but there are some key differences.
 For one, dog toothpaste is meant to be swallowed without harming your dog, since your dog doesn’t really know how to spit all of it out.

 Dog toothpaste doesn’t have harmful chemicals like sodium lauryl sulfate or xylitol, which are in human toothpaste and likely harmful to your body or at least give you an upset stomach if swallowed.
 Dog toothpaste also comes in more agreeable flavors for the dog like fruit flavor or peanut butter.
 Ideally, you should be brushing your dog’s teeth 2 or 3 times a week.
-We think one of the biggest misconceptions out there is that dogs don’t need to clean your teeth because they are always healthy.
+We think one of the biggest misconceptions out there is that dogs don’t need to clean their teeth because they are always healthy.